mbialoru/timebox/docs/naming_convention.md

 * No underscores (‘_’) are permitted in the class name.

-* The private attribute name in class should be prepended with the character ‘m’.
+* The private attribute name in class should be prepended with the characters ‘m_’.

-* After prepending ‘m’, the same rules will be followed for the name like that for the class name.
+* After prepending ‘m_’, rest of the name should be snake_case.

-* Character ‘m’ also precedes other name modifiers also.
-For example, ‘p’ for pointers.
+* Prefix ‘m_’ also precedes other name modifiers.
+For example, ‘p_’ for pointers.

-* Each method / function name should begin with a verb.
+* Each method / function name should begin with a verb, then same rules like for class names should be followed.

 * The first character of function / method argument names should be lower case.
-  All words starting after the first letter should be the upper case with class names.
+  All words starting after the first letter should be the upper case - camelCase

-* The variable name should begin with an alphabet.
+* The variable name should begin with an alphabet ASCII character, rest should follow snake_case rule.

-* Digits may be used in the variable name but only after the alphabet.
+* Digits may be used in the variable name but only after letter.

 * No special symbols can be used in variable names except for the underscore(‘_’).

 * No keywords can be used for variable names.

-* Pointer variables should be prepended with ‘p’ and place the asterisk ‘*’ close to the variable name instead of pointer type.
+* Pointer variables should be prepended with ‘p_’ and place the asterisk ‘*’ close to the variable name instead of pointer type.

-* Reference variables should be prepended with ‘r’.
+* Reference variables should be prepended with ‘r_’.
 This helps to differentiate between the method returning a modifiable object and the same method returning a non-modifiable object.

-* Static variables should be prepended with ‘s’.
+* Static variables should be prepended with ‘s_’.

-* The global constants should be all capital letters separated with ‘_’.
+* The global constants should be all capital ASCII letters separated with ‘_’.

-* No special character is allowed in the file name except for underscore (‘_’) and dash (‘-‘).
+* No special character is allowed in the file name except for underscore (‘_’) or dash (‘-‘).

 * The file name should end with the .cc (or .h for headers) extension in the end or should end with the .cpp extension (.hpp for headers).

-* When separating template class into header and source, you can create implementation in .ipp file if it is necessary, however setups like these can get ugly with include directories in build systems.
+* When separating template code into header and source, you can create implementation in .ipp file if it is necessary, however setups like these can get ugly with include directories in build systems.